-Below is the concert we had planned and had begun rehearsing for 6 June 2020.
-We are now doing online rehearsals for Brahm’s Requiem, which we have no set date for performing.
-For more information about these online rehearsals, see our Home Page and our Members’ Weekly Notices Page.
+Below is the concert we had planned and had begun rehearsing for 6 June 2020, before the coronavirus struck.
+We are starting our second term of online rehearsals on 4 February 2021.
+For more information about these, see our Home Page and our Members’ Weekly Notices Page.

 French Romantic Choral Music by composers and organists of the late 19th and early 20th century